jhill-figma/jhill-figma/README.md

 ## Engineer

-As a kid, I loved math and literature — so to me, software engineering is the perfect union of solving problems with logic and then expressing same ideas through the medium of language.
+As a kid, I loved math and literature — to me, software engineering is the perfect union of solving problems with logic and expressing those ideas simply through the medium of language.

 I've been working on the **Figma monetization team** recently, building out request access flows and scaling our payments model.